wwsskkaa/BonSketch-Android/README.md

 3.IDE: Android Studio Marshmallow 6.0
 The layout is designed for Nexus 7 Tablet.

+This is an anroid sketch app which you can do the following things:
+1)Choose shapes (line, circle, rectangle) 2)Erase,Clear all, drag and move, select, fill 3)Choose colors
+4)Choose line width
+5)Undo/Redo

 Couple things that need more explanation:

 1.Square Canvas:I used a square canvas because it is the best solution to handle changing orientations.
 I tried to make my app pretty and the right bottom is the logo for my phone app(clicking it doesn’t do anything:))